subins2000/lobby-school-election/README.md

 Example: If 5A has `60` students and 5B has `63` students, then the value should be `63`

-### male-candidates

-Number of Male Candidates in the election

-### female-candidates

-Number of female candidates in the election

-### total-candidates

-Total candidates in the election

 ## Bethany

 Don't mind this if you are not from Bethany